GMH-Code/JS7z/README.md

 Usage of these compilation flags will be displayed in 7-Zip's output.

-Selecting extra exception catching will add `+EC` to the flags.
-This feature allows you to see further details of failures, such as extraction security issues, corrupt archive data, and incorrect passwords.
-Using this increases the build size, so it is switched off by default.
+Selecting extra exception catching increases the build size, but it allows you to see further details of failures, such as extraction security issues, corrupt archive data, and incorrect passwords.

 At the final stage of the build, `js7z.js` and `js7z.wasm` will be written into the `Alone2/b/g` folder.

+There are some other parameters available that slightly alter the exported build, but they do not affect the WebAssembly side:

+- To export a JavaScript ES6 module, add `EXPORT_ES6=1`.
+This will also change the name of `js7z.js` to `js7z.mjs`.
+- To generate a TypeScript definitions file, add `EMIT_TSD=1`.
+This will create `js7z.d.ts`.

 ---

-This documentation Copyright (C) 2024 Gregory Maynard-Hoare.
+This documentation Copyright (C) 2025 Gregory Maynard-Hoare.
 See the `7z-Src/DOC` folder for licence information.